 Ingredients are listed in weight value order, this means, whichever ingredient has the largest amount by weight will be listed first.
 So if sugar is one of the first 3 ingredients, that food product is most likely to be high in sugar.
 All food labels are then broken down into a serving size column and quantity per 100g column.
 Serving sizes are the values you need to look at if you want to know how much one serving is and quantity per 100g is the column you would use when you want to compare similar food items, say a yoghurt vs another yoghurt.

-Keep In Mind - That if you eat more than the serving size, you may be consuming double or triple the amount of ingredients, which can be simple to do with foods such as cereals and other foods that are not pre-packaged into a serving size.
+Keep In Mind - That if you eat more than the serving size, you may be consuming double or triple the amount of ingredients, which can be simple to do with foods such as cereals, chips, lollies and other foods that are not pre-packaged into a single serving size.
 This means you may consume double or triple the amount of calories, fats and sugars!

 Ideally, You Should Be Looking For Foods With These Values.